 This post may contain affiliate links for which we may earn a small commission if items are purchased via the link.

-We have been to Phoenix twice with Milana.
-The first time, in late April 2017 for 3.5 days.
+Phoenix is a great city to visit with babies, toddler or young kids.
+We have been to Phoenix twice with Milana, the first time, in late April 2017 for 3.5 days.
 The flight from SNA is only 50 minutes, making it a great destination for a quick getaway.
 I used Southwest points for my flight, and Milana has the companion pass, making our flights free.
 Dave was there for work and staying at the Pointe Hilton Squaw Peak Resort, so our hotel was covered as well.

-The hotel is great if you are traveling with kids.
+If you’re looking for a great family resort in Phoenix, look no further!
+We wanted a family resort with a water park while in Phoenix due to the heat and it didn’t disappoint!
+The Hilton is one of the best family hotels in Phoenix.
 All rooms are suites, so the living room area is separate from the bedrooms.
 We had two beds in our room and it was a great size.